A lot has changed in the world of search engine optimization.

 However, if your image is of a “blue women’s hat,” don’t name your image “click here to buy hat.”

-Always remember that in SEO, relevance is more important that creativity or cleverness.
+Always remember that in search engine optimization, relevance is more important that creativity or cleverness.

 10. Create & publish unique content consistently to improve your rankings.